developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxXMLManager/index.md

     Provide some name in the "Name" field (Ex.
 MyXMLManager).
 The "Name" field is used to identify each feature, which is required when editing features programmatically.
 You can also keep the "Name" field empty.

-    The drop-down "XML Processing Mode" provides different modes of processing XML that you can choose for your Symbol Android device.
+    The drop-down "XML Processing Mode" provides different modes of processing XML that you can choose for your Zebra Android device.
 Select the XML processing mode of your choice.
 Let us select the first XML processing mode "Execute all to end".

     ![img](../../images/MxXMLManagerTutorialImages/xml_manager_details.jpg)